 I am of course inspired by the winter landscape here in Vermont.
 The ever-changing subtleties of light and shadows and the resulting shapes and patterns are a constant source of awe.
 Hiking through the woods and noticing the intricacies of the moss, the composition of leaves fallen on the ground now covered with frost, dark branches against the grey sky as they splay out from the trees, or the path of the half frozen river…though I have seen these things a million times, somehow it is always new and magical, as if for the first time.

 The influence of nature in this way, along with my love for the simple clean lines of Scandinavian design inspires me to make beautiful objects that even the most discerning animal would have in its den.

 It is our goal to create inspiring designs infused with nature, crafted with integrity.

 Each piece is made by hand in our Vermont studio.
-Assisted by Greg Socinski I cast, decorate, fire, and ship from an old grist mill, overlooking an ever-changing river in Northern Vermont.
+Assisted by Cadence Shae I cast, decorate, fire, and ship from an old grist mill, overlooking an ever-changing river in Northern Vermont.
 We do our best to create unique and inspiring works of art to be enjoyed for generations to come.